-Due to the large number of smaller teams working closely together, this feature saved a lot of time in their daily stand ups.
+Due to a large number of smaller teams working closely together, this feature saved a lot of time in their daily stand-ups.
 Without this collaboration of Structure and Power Scripts™ for Jira, it would have taken much longer to identify the roadblocks and clearly identify where attention should be focused.

 Use Case #2: Cross-team and cross-project dependency management

 Another Structure client needed the ability to understand how dependencies across other Jira projects would affect the sequence of delivery.
 Standard issue link functionality showed all connected link relationships – (ie. relates to, clones, blocks, etc) and visualizing every link relationship type inside a Structure tree resulted in teams complaining of a messy Jira instance.